 Great partnerships and valuable volunteer support are key in helping the House of Hope staff have a positive impact on health and nutrition for those we serve and the community at large.
-Our four Client Choice food pantries, the production farm, the nutrition gardens, and the Golden Gate Center for Enrichment all benefited from the more than 43,000 hours of volunteer service that House of Hope received last year from individuals and groups.
+Our four Client Choice food pantries, Growing Hope Farms, the nutrition gardens, and the Golden Gate Center for Enrichment all benefited from the more than 43,000 hours of volunteer service that House of Hope received last year from individuals and groups.
 (That is the equivalent of nearly 22 full time employees.)

 Other key partnerships include: